orcasgit/django-fitbit/intraday-support-docs.md

     when the data needed is intraday enabled, instead of calling get_time_series_data.

 - Changes to fitapp/tasks.py
-    - Adapt preexisting get_intradat_data task to work with current django-fitbit.
+    - Adapt preexisting get_intraday_data task to work with current django-fitbit.

 - Changes to fitapp/utils.py
     - Modify get_fitbit_data to use python-fitbit's intraday_time_series function to retrieve data when